B2B meaning explained: definition, examples, and how it works

 How the B2B model works

-The B2B model works by having businesses trade goods, services, or knowledge with each other to help them operate and grow.
+The B2B model works by having businesses trade goods, services, or knowledge with each other to support daily operations and long-term growth.

 Transactions in a B2B model

-- Pay: Process invoices according to agreed terms (for example, net 30-day terms with early payment discounts)
+- Pay: process invoices according to agreed payment terms (for example, net 30-day terms with early payment discounts)

 B2B vs B2C: what's the difference?